 Talent finishes rinsing the sample in DIH2O and starts drying it with N2 gas.

 Authors: Do you cut a ~20 mm x 20 mm piece from a pie-shaped sample before the diode fabrication?
+We cut a rectangular piece from the pie-shaped sample for Hall-effect measurement, the rest is used for diode fabrication.

 Authors: How do you rinse the sample in DIH2O? (i.e., do you soak the sample or do you agitate it in the water?)
+Soak in the beaker and flush with running water.

 Authors: How far is the N2 source from the DIH2O? (i.e., how far would the demonstrator need to move when bringing the rinsed sample to the N2 gas?)
+The same location.

 Then, spin-coat the sample with i-line positive photoresist.
 [1-MED-Over shoulder] Soft-bake the photoresist at 100 °C for 140 seconds.
 [2-MED]